 Since I am not Portuguese, I usually would not care about visiting a foreign country association in Lisbon other than my own (Brazilian).
 But out of the blue my friends invited me to have lunch in this Cape Verdean restaurant and I accepted, and thank God I did, because only now I found out this treasure in the heart of Lisbon!

 The place is located on the top of a commercial building, so if you think you are in the wrong place, that’s exactly where it is.
-Once leaving the elevator, on the 8th floor, you enter in a wide room, with really nice views over the city.
+Once leaving the elevator, on the 8th floor, you enter a wide room with really nice views over the city.

-If you dare, go there on a Tuesday or Thursday, and you will witness good live Cape Verdean music, the famous “Morna“, and a lot of people dancing happily while you have your delicious lunch.
-I know, sounds very strange, but it’s a perfect unique experience!
+If you dare, go there on a Thursday, and you will witness good live Cape Verdean music, the famous “Morna“, and a lot of people dancing happily while you have your delicious lunch.
+I know it sounds very strange, but it’s a perfect unique experience!